kenkl/lights/README.md

 08-Dec-2019:

 - While developing a Python-based (on RaspberryPi) Buttonthing, I discovered that the redirects iUI mandates for WebKit clients kinda hoses up urllib.request.
-Prototyping a conditional send of the redirect (302) in hotog.php - "Only send the header to WebKit-reporting USER_AGENT" - this may require updating *every* module here with that logic.
+Prototyping a conditional send of the redirect (302) in hotog.php - "Only send the header to WebKit-reporting HTTP_USER_AGENT" - this may require updating *every* module here with that logic.

+09-Dec-2019:

+- Add alldltog.php - to bring up all downlights to full bright cool, using the stateful toggle method.
+- Add clearstates() function to functions.php.
+Update callers (allallon, allalloff, and clearstates.php) to use the function.
+- Begin the long slog to add the conditional for WebKit clients (HTTP_USER_AGENT) to the iUI-mandated redirect in each script.
+- Normalize brfull, brhalf, cinema, loft_teevee - let's call functions instead of calling directly with hard-coded values.
+- Add a conditional for cinema and loft_teevee to prevent turning on lights that aren't already on.
+- Assorted bugfixes on things I've encountered along the way...

 (I can already see that I should probably move this to the Wiki.)